 ... and now some other infrared resource web sites

-- The established American infrared emporia, MaxMax, Spencer's and LifePixel, now have European competition in the shape of ACS, Advanced Camera Services of Norfolk in England and Optik Makario in Germany.
+- The American infrared emporia, MaxMax, Spencer's and LifePixel, have European competition in the shape of ACS, Advanced Camera Services of Norfolk in England and Optik Makario in Germany.
 All four sites offer useful information and conversion services, and MaxMax and ACS also sell ready-converted cameras.
 The arrival of ACS and Optik Makario means that European infrared photographers now have somewhere within the EU who can undertake modifications, which avoids customs duties.
 There was also an Australian company, Khromagery, but they stopped converting cameras in June 2008.
-However they do have an interesting analysis of digital camera infrared performance on their site.
-Please note that I have no personal experience of any of these companies (but I'd appreciate hearing of your experiences) so these links are not endorsements.
+Please note that I have no personal experience of any of these companies other than ACS - who coverted a Canon S95 for me recently - but I'd appreciate hearing of your experiences so these links are not endorsements.
 If you know of other people doing such conversions please let me know.

 - There are some amazing photos on the flickr site